TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseUpgrade/Index.rst

 .. figure:: ../../../Images/DatabaseUpgradeWizard.png
    :alt: The Upgrade Wizard indicating that the database needs updates

-   The Upgrade Wizard indicating that the database needs updates
+   The upgrade wizard indicating that the database needs updates

 When performing smaller updates, after updating extensions or - in